Muhammad4hmed/IDAO_2022_Qualifiers_Solution/README.md

 ## Track 2
-  zip the `Track B` folder and rename it to `track2.zip` and submit to the competition.
+  Simply submit the `track2.zip` to reproduce our submission

  Please open an issue if you face any error...